netdata/netdata/docs/guides/step-by-step/step-05.md

     crit: $this > (($status == $CRITICAL) ?
 (75) : (85))
 ```

-You _can_ [restart Netdata](/docs/getting-started.md#start-stop-and-restart-netdata) to enable your tune, but you can
+You _can_ restart Netdata with `sudo systemctl restart netdata`, to enable your tune, but you can also reload _only_ the
-also reload _only_ the health monitoring component using one of the available [methods](/health/QUICKSTART.md#reload-health-configuration).
+health monitoring component using one of the available [methods](/health/QUICKSTART.md#reload-health-configuration).

 You can also tune any other aspect of the default alarms.
 To better understand how each line in a health entity works,
 read our [health documentation](/health/README.md).